 Buses

-Ho Chi Minh City has a comprehensive network of bus routes.
-The bright green public buses are a cheap, safe and comfortable mode of transport.
+Ho Chi Minh City has an extensive network of bus routes.
+The bright green public buses are a cheap, safe and comfortable mode of transport, with around 13,000 bus trips carrying approximately 300,000 passengers each day.

-Ben Thanh Bus Station, which lies directly across from Ben Thanh Market in District 1, acts as a transport hub for the city's buses.
-From here, buses serve the majority of suburbs in Ho Chi Minh City, as well as some of the outlying areas.
+Ben Thanh Bus Station, which lies directly across from Ben Thanh Market in District 1, acts as a transport hub for the city’s buses.
+From here, buses serve most of Ho Chi Minh City’s suburbs and some of the outlying areas.

-Expats should get a map of the bus system, which can ease the trouble or confusion of finding the right route.
-Expats may find that locating the correct line or station may be a challenge, especially if they are unable to speak Vietnamese.
+Locating the correct line or station may be a challenge, especially if you’re unable to speak Vietnamese.

 Trains